psadil/cfs_fg/README.txt

-This folder contains the necessary files to run a behavioral version of the process dissociation procedure for visual recollection.
+This folder contains most of the necessary files to run a behavioral version of the process dissociation procedure for visual recollection.
 During test, all items will be aperture stimuli.
 However, there are three different study conditions.
 First, baseline in which the object isn't studied (foil).
 Binoc codintion =>